 Breathtakingly charming, the city of Amsterdam is a perfect destination for travelers looking to get high on life.
-Netherland’s capitol city is best known for its serine 17th century canals, artistic heritage, and tall, gorgeous tulips.
+The Netherlands’ capital city is best known for its serine 17th-century canals, artistic heritage, and tall, gorgeous tulips.
 Of course, the locals are quite stunning as well.

-Henk, tell us a little about yourself and the tour
+GayCities: Henk, tell us a little about yourself and the tour.

-In 2017 I started the LGBT History Tour, as a self-made historian I felt that something was missing in Amsterdam.
-A coherent story about the LGBT emancipation struggle that led us to be the first country in the world to have a homo monument in 1987 and gay marriage in 2001.
+Henk: In 2017, I started the LGBTQ+ History Tour, as a self-made historian I felt that something was missing in Amsterdam.
+A coherent story about the LGBTQ+ emancipation struggle that led us to be the first country in the world to have a monument in 1987 and gay marriage in 2001.
 That made us the front-runner in the world.
 It’s a complicated and fascinating story and that is what I wanted to tell.

-Amsterdam is an LGBT friendly city, but at Pride it really turns pink.
+Amsterdam is already a gay-friendly city, but at Pride, it really turns pink.
 Amsterdam Pride is the most beautiful I have ever seen.
 It has to do with the fact that the boats go through the Prinsen canal and that the Pride is therefore set in a 400-year-old decor.
 This, in combination with the most gorgeously decorated boats carrying people that need to duck every time they pass a bridge and the cheers of the audience when they come up again, is unbelievable.
 And then there is a whole week of parties and events.
 Prior to Pride, there is now the straight-friendly festival Milkshake, making it a full week of parties and events.

-Tell us about homo monument, the first monument in the world for LGBT victims
+Tell us about Homomonument, the first monument in the world for LGBTQ+ victims.

-The tour starts at the homo monument, which represents LGBT victims in the past, present, and future.
+The tour starts at the Homomonument, which represents LGBTQ+ victims in the past, present, and future.
 It shows the constant struggle the community has had to go through.
-The direct reason for the monument was that LGBT victims were not represented at the national war monument.
+The direct reason for the monument was that LGBTQ+ victims were not represented at the national war monument.
 Knowing that Willem Arondeus, an openly gay resistance fighter, gave his life in World War II made it even more poignant.

-Amsterdam was a queer capital of the world in 80’s and 90’s.
+Amsterdam was a queer capital of the world in the 80s and 90s.
 How has the gay scene changed?

 Tell us about “het Mandje,” the oldest gay bar in the world.

-We end the tour at “het Mandje” the oldest gay bar in Amsterdam and probably in Europe.
+We end the tour at Cafe ‘t Mandje the oldest gay bar in Amsterdam and probably in Europe.
 Its dates back to 1927.
-The bar is the story about Bet van Beeren, a brave and openly gay woman in the years that Holland was still a very conservative country.
+The bar is the story of Bet van Beeren, a brave and openly gay woman in the years when Holland was still a very conservative country.
 She provided a place to come together for gay men and women.
 The bar closed in 1967, but as it remained in the family, it opened again a few years ago.
-The bar is still in the same state as when it closed, so besides being a great bar, with Bert as bartender, it’s also a gem from a historical point of view.
+The bar is still in the same state as when it closed, so besides being a great bar, with Bert as a bartender, it’s also a gem from a historical point of view.